-“Furthermore, organizations with a standardized onboarding process experience 50% high levels of productivity from new staff members.”
+“Furthermore, organizations with a standardized onboarding process experience 50% higher levels of productivity from new staff members.”

 Once the paperwork is completed and the employee is officially a part of the organization, they have their first day of work.
 Their first day is the beginning of the onboarding process.

-During the first week and subsequent months, the employee will be trained further on their role and given responsibilities to fulfill.
+During the first week and subsequent months, the employee will be trained further on their role and given responsibilities.
 The hiring team, management team, or the HR department will check in periodically with the employee to determine how well they are progressing.
 Often, it’s during this time that the new employee will work under a mentor or a direct supervisor responsible for their training.

 By the end of the first year, the new employee should reach full productivity in their role.
 They should be prepared to take on new challenges and develop their skills further.
 From this point, most companies focus on employee retention efforts and continuing skills development to make their employees more successful in the future.

 Employee onboarding software is a technology solution that makes integrating new employees into their position within a company smoother and more efficient.
+Many of the most successful organizations have automated their onboarding programs with employee onboarding software to streamline their talent acquisition initiatives and increase their return-on-investment.
+The software used to automate onboarding programs helps to reduce costs while improving employee retention and productivity in the long run.
 Most employee onboarding software is now cloud-based and includes a digital dashboard that enables talent acquisition teams and managers to track and communicate about a new employee’s progress.

 Overall, employee onboarding software enables the HR team to track the entire onboarding process, from the moment an employee is hired to the point they become proficient in their role, and beyond.